 How to Grow Strawberries

-Strawberries like a lot of water.
+- Water: Strawberries need plenty of water.
 In the spring, they usually receive plenty of natural rainfall.
 If the garden looks dry, or you haven’t had rain in a few days, water them well from the garden hose.

 Types of Strawberries for the Home Garden

 - June-bearing strawberry plants bear one crop of large berries.
-Usually that’s in June, although depending on the weather and where you live, it might be a little earlier.
-This is the type you see most often in grocery stories.
+Usually, that’s in June, although depending on the weather and where you live, it might be a little earlier.
+This is the type you see most often in grocery stores.

 - Day-neutral plants are like ever-bearing plants except that they don’t take much of a break during the summer.
 As long as they get plenty of moisture and nutrients, they keep producing strawberries.
 Before you get all excited about this, note that the berries tend to be small.
 But if you don’t mind small berries, they may be for you.